Guide to visiting the Córdoba Patios Festival (2026)

 Judería - San Francisco Route

-This route through the heart of the historic centre goes past the city’s most popular monuments, such as the extraordinary Cathedral-Mosque and the narrow winding streets of the old Judería (Jewish quarter).
+This route through the heart of the historic centre passes by the city’s most popular monuments, such as the extraordinary Mezquita (Mosque-Cathedral) and the narrow winding streets of the Judería (Jewish quarter).
 As a result, the patios can get pretty packed.

 One of the quieter spots, thanks to being at the far eastern side of the route, is Calle Badanas, 13 (pictured at the top of this blog).
 I enjoyed its pretty pale blue and white colour scheme.
 This patio belongs to the hospitality group Bodegas Campos, and is adjacent to their restaurant, which is famous for its traditional dishes and local Montilla-Moriles wines.